Pylons-tech/pylons_sdk/developer_tutorial.md

 ## Start pylons daemon

 You need to start pylons daemon to make the sdk work.
-Download binary files for `pylonsd` and `pylonscli` and copy this into GOPATH/bin.
+Download binary files for `pylonsd` and copy this into GOPATH/bin.
 And run the following command.

 ```